Casa de les Punxes: Three floors

 Refurbishments are also being conducted on the ground floor to recover the essence and the main features of the original building designed by Puig i Cadafalch.
 Thereby eliminating the false ceiling and the different walls that had been added in the latest reforms, where there is the will to reclaim the space as an open plan area.
 Therefore, the columns placed by the original architect, which was the most important innovation of the time, will regain prominence.

 At this time, the entire base structure endured traditional load-bearing walls, but Puig i Cadafalch replaced them with different columns.
 With these rehabilitation works, Falguera will leave a maze of columns on the ground floor that opens up to the plaza in front.
 Furthermore, when removing the false ceiling you may again see the different details and ornaments that Puig i Cadafalch placed in different arches that formed the roof, which so far remained hidden.
 This is Casa de les Punxes main facade on the ground floor, since Puig i Cadafalch conceived it this way because it is where the two longest building facades end.
 Likewise, this is the best view of the building from the intersection of Passeig de Gracia and Avinguda Diagonal.

 From the ground floor, stairs are built that (next to the new elevator) take you directly to the main floor, which is also being rehabilitated.
 Space is being recovered on this floor also as conceived by Puig i Cadafalch, and emphasizing the triangular balconies and the various rooms.

 The main floors of the three buildings were intended as housing for each of the owners.
 One of the innovations being implemented by Falguera is the communication between different rooms, so that a connection between them is created.

+Various Spanish and multinational companies, including Cloudworks and Roman, have set up operations at its facilities.
+Roman, the Spanish communications and public affairs consultancy, has established its headquarters on the two main floors.